Tips for First-Time Reptile Owners

 Reptile Disease and Veterinary Care

-One of the most important steps you should take while adopting and caring for a reptile is to locate a veterinarian experienced in treating reptiles and amphibians, also known as “herptiles.”
+One of the most important steps you should take while adopting and caring for a reptile is to locate a veterinarian experienced in treating reptiles and amphibians.

-About 95 percent of all reptile deaths are caused by improper husbandry, that is, how the animal is maintained in captivity, quality and quantity of food given, water needs addressed, improper heating and lighting, over handling, and cleanliness of enclosure,” says Janusz.
+The overwhelming majority of all reptile deaths are caused by improper husbandry; that is, how the animal is maintained in captivity, quality and quantity of food given, water needs addressed, improper heating and lighting, over-handling, and cleanliness of enclosure,” says Janusz.

 Here are some common issues Janusz says may require veterinary care: